robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 defined as a space separated list and they are placed in front of any explicit options on the command line.
-The main use case for these environment variables is setting global default values for certain options to avoid the need to repeat them every time tests are run or ``rebot`` used.
+The main use case for these environment variables is setting global default values for certain options to avoid the need to repeat them every time tests are run or Rebot used.

 .. sourcecode:: bash